top of page

 In Berlin, 2016

 Now that he is dead, I don’t have to concern myself any more about his dementia, his health, do I?
-It is over and all I can do is assure myself, whenever I feel sorrow and self-reproach that I didn’t do more, that I did do my best.
+It is over and all I can do is assure myself, whenever I feel sorrow and self-reproach, that I did do my best.

 It wasn’t an easy task.
-Amidst this push to help support and improve his health, I had to nevertheless utilise what wisdom I possessed in acknowledging and accepting that he was (in spite of his dementia) a man of independence, a man with autonomy and intelligence, a man of pride, dignity and stubbornness, and therefore it was not in MY remit to make him choose anything.
+When my sister and I took over responsibility for his life and his health, I personally had to utilise what wisdom I possessed in acknowledging and accepting that he was (in spite of his dementia) a man of independence, a man with autonomy and intelligence, a man of pride, dignity and stubbornness, and therefore it was not in MY remit to make him choose anything.
 I could only offer.
+But when I discovered the incredible harm our diets can do to our health, I was eager to share this and try to bring some changes in the hope it might improve his dementia and his osteoporosis.

 I knew that it was difficult for him, as a father, to accept new (perhaps questionable) knowledge from his own daughter, a daughter he already considered somewhat eccentric!
 I knew for sure he had no real conviction that food, diet, was important in the make-up and functioning of our bodies.